 Personality: They have a sweet personality but can be headstrong and tend to be bossy.
 They make good cart-pulling goats.

 Origin: A small goat of African descent.

 Milk: A lot of people raise these as pets, but they do produce 1-2 quarts of very rich, sweet milk per day (similar to half and half).
 Nigerians have the highest butterfat content of all the purebred dairy goats at 6 and even up to 10%.
-Great milk for making rich ice cream, cheese and yogurt. =) Milk from a Nigerian Dwarf tastes sweeter than other goat milk because of its higher milkfat content.
+Great milk for making rich ice cream, cheese and yogurt. =) Milk from a Nigerian Dwarf tastes sweeter and milder than other goat milk because of its higher milkfat content.

 Appearance: They come in a variety of colors and are often known for their blue eyes.
 Mature does weigh 40 to 60 pounds; bucks weigh 40 to 70 pounds.

 Personality: Nigerian Dwarf goats are gentle and easily trainable.

 What to look for: make sure you ask to milk one to see if the teats are big enough for you to comfortably milk her